phetsims/natural-selection/doc/model.md

 | **f** | Ff | Ff|

 * Bunnies take over the world when the population (after mating) is 750 or greater.
 All bunnies mate before considering whether bunnies have taken over the world.
 When this happens, the simulation stops, a dialog is displayed, and the student can review the final state.
+* Similarly, if all bunnies die, the simulation stops, a dialog is displayed, and the student can review the final state.

 ## Mutation